Harry S. Truman: Sites and honors

 In 1956, Truman traveled to Europe with his wife.
 In Britain, he received an honorary degree in Civic Law from Oxford University and met with Winston Churchill.
 In 1959, he was given a 50-year award by the Masons, recognizing his longstanding involvement: he was initiated on February 9, 1909, into the Belton Freemasonry Lodge in Missouri.
 In 1911, he helped establish the Grandview Lodge, and he served as its first Worshipful Master.
-In September 1940, during his Senate re-election campaign, Truman was elected Grand Master of the Missouri Grand Lodge of Freemasonry; Truman said later that the Masonic election assured his victory in the general election.
+In September 1940, during his Senate re-election campaign, Truman was elected Grand Master of the Grand Lodge of Missouri; Truman said later that the Masonic election assured his victory in the general election.
 In 1945, he was made a 33° Sovereign Grand Inspector General and an Honorary Member of the supreme council at the Supreme Council A.A.S.R.
 Southern Jurisdiction Headquarters in Washington D.C.
 Truman was also a member of Sons of the American Revolution (SAR) and a card-carrying member of the Sons of Confederate Veterans.
 Two of his relatives were Confederate soldiers.

 In 1975, the Truman Scholarship was created as a federal program to honor U.S. college students who exemplified dedication to public service and leadership in public policy.

 In 1983 the Harry S. Truman State Office Building in Jefferson City was completed.

 In 2004, the President Harry S. Truman Fellowship in National Security Science and Engineering was created as a distinguished postdoctoral three-year appointment at Sandia National Laboratories.
 In 2001, the University of Missouri established the Harry S. Truman School of Public Affairs to advance the study and practice of governance.
 The University of Missouri's Missouri Tigers athletic programs have an official mascot named Truman the Tiger.
 On July 1, 1996, Northeast Missouri State University became Truman State University—to mark its transformation from a teachers' college to a highly selective liberal arts university and to honor the only Missourian to become president.
-A member institution of the City Colleges of Chicago, Harry S Truman College in Chicago, Illinois, is named in his honor for his dedication to public colleges and universities.
-In 2000, the headquarters for the State Department, built in the 1930s but never officially named, was dedicated as the Harry S Truman Building.
+A member institution of the City Colleges of Chicago, Harry S. Truman College in Chicago, Illinois, is named in his honor for his dedication to public colleges and universities.
+In 2000, the headquarters for the State Department, built in the 1930s but never officially named, was dedicated as the Harry S. Truman Building.